Gbemisola19/15-fcc-city-skyline/README.md

 # FCC City Skyline

-This is a project about learning css variable by building a city skyline.
+This is a project about learning css variables by building a city skyline.

 ![screenshot](./app_screenshot.png)